Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Guest rooms where motion control matters
+• Guest rooms or couples who care more about motion control than bounce

 Where it falls short: